 This course will draw from the NESA Stage 4 Drama Syllabus and will specifically focus on developing improvisation, playbuilding and performance skills through the exploration of the popular styles of Musical Theatre and Gothic Theatre/ Horror.

 All work will be ensemble centred to promote confidence, trust and group playbuilding skills with a focus on students having fun and challenging themselves to try new experiences.
-Assessment will be performance based supported with continual in-class evaluation.
+Assessment will be performance-based supported by continual in-class evaluation.

 The nature and structure of the subject will facilitate extension and enrichment for Gifted and Talented students (GAT) and also lends itself to the possibility of Life Skills programming.

-Learning Edge - to be studied by selected students for one semester
+To be studied by selected students for one semester.

 The Learning Edge program is a Stage 4 Elective designed to engage students in learning that will help to increase their knowledge of literacy, numeracy, organisational and social skills.
 Students will be invited to participate in this course by the Learning Support staff.

-Electives - each student studies one elective for the alternate semester
+Each student studies one elective for the alternate semester.

-This subject will cater for male and female students with a curiosity about dance and an interest to continue their dance training or to begin developing new movement skills in a variety of styles (e.g. jazz, lyrical and contemporary).
+This subject will cater for male and female students with a curiosity about dance and an interest in continuing their dance training or to begin developing new movement skills in a variety of styles (e.g. jazz, lyrical and contemporary).
 This class promotes complete inclusivity, appealing to dancers of all levels and experience and fosters physical fitness and wellbeing.

 This course draws from the NESA Stage 4 Dance Syllabus, which teaches performance, choreography and appreciation of dance.
-There are two assessments only, which students work on within class in collaborative Project Based Learning (PBL).
 Students participate, cooperate, communicate, organise and work in groups to train and drill new dance skills and to plan, research, develop and perform dance products.
 For the Year 8 class, there are no individual performances or solo tasks in order to promote personal confidence, interactivity and teamwork: all practical and theoretical elements are experienced in a whole-group, small ensemble, quartet, trio or duo setting.
-Classwork is presented at the Performing Arts Festival “Contempo” showcase at the end of Semester 1, giving students a chance to show their work on a theatrical stage.

 Fitness and Sports Performance